 If you want to file a claim against the government you must do so within 6 months of your workplace injury.
 The government will review this special administrative claim and must either approve or deny your request within 45 days.
 If your administrative claim is denied you will have 6 months to file a civil claim in a San Diego County court.

 Contact an Experienced San Diego Workplace Accident Attorney

 Have you suffered an injury because of a workplace accident in San Diego?
 You may be entitled to recover workers’ compensation benefits or damages from a negligent third party.
 Call Injury Trial Lawyers, APC to find out how we can make sure that you are fairly compensated for your injuries.
-We have more than 35 years of combined legal experience and know important a settlement or award can be.
+San Diego Workplace Accident Attorney has more than 35 years of combined legal experience and knows important a settlement or award can be.
 We will fight to hold the at-fault party accountable and maximize the compensation you receive.
 Call us today to schedule a free consultation and learn more.